-Massage therapists we need to talk.
-Let’s face it; most of us could use a little more zest in our full body routines.
-I know this because a number of massage therapists comment on it at various Facebook boards.
-Some admit boredom with the same/same and others bravely admit that they have doubts about their skills.
+Massage therapists, we need to talk.
+Let’s face it; most of us could use a little more zest in our full-body routines.
+I know this because several massage therapists comment on it on various Facebook boards.
+Some admit boredom with the same/same, and others bravely admit that they doubt their skills.
 All of these will affect marketability.

-Since most people seek me out for my advanced clinical based skills, I am excited for the challenge when a client calls for a relaxing wellness massage.
-I take these requests as opportunities to fine tune.
-Primary areas that are ideal for growth and creativity include scalp, face, abdominal, feet and hands.
+Since most people seek my advanced clinical based skills, I am excited about the challenge when a client calls for a relaxing wellness massage.
+I take these requests as opportunities to fine-tune.
+Primary areas that are ideal for growth and creativity include the scalp, face, abdominal, feet, and hands.
 Last month I shared with you a scalp protocol.
 This month let’s move to the face.

-- Use warm towels before and after massage.
+Use warm towels before and after the massage.
 (Put a drop of essential oil in the water).

 The following is an easy to incorporate facial protocol that features pressure points and aromatherapy.
 It’s appropriate for almost anyone and is different enough from the standard school protocol to be interesting.